AlphaTechnolog/AlphaTechnolog/README.md

 # Gabriel Guerra (AlphaTechnolog)

 Hello!
-My name is Gabriel Guerra (@AlphaTechnolog) and I'm 17 years old.
+My name is Franklin Gabriel Guerra (@AlphaTechnolog) and I'm 17 years old.

 I enjoy customizing my linux systems!
 And here's a list of my favorite linux distros at the moment.